mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 The basic implementation setup is the same for both platforms:

--   Create a deep linking URL scheme (e.g.
+-   Create a deeplinking URL scheme (e.g.
     `mobiledeeplinkingprojectdemo://`)
 -   Update the MobileDeepLinking library JSON configuration file with the appropriate URL and parameter mappings
--   Update the app code to call the MobileDeepLinking library when the app is launched from a deep link
+-   Update the app code to call the MobileDeepLinking library when the app is launched from a deeplink

 This spec is accompanied by libraries for both iOS and Android.
-Both libraries include a JSON file that configures the deep link mapping.
+Both libraries include a JSON file that configures the deeplink mapping.

 #### 2.4 JSON Configuration